-In State of the State address, Gov. Jay Inslee calls for action against climate change
+Gov. Jay Inslee uses State of the State to urge action on mental health, climate change, orcas

 Watch | Gov. Inslee gives State of the State address

-“I don’t know of any other issue that touches the heart of things so many of us care about: our jobs, our health, our safety and our children’s future,” the governor said, according to an advance copy of the address, which began during the noon hour.
+“I don’t know of any other issue that touches the heart of things so many of us care about: our jobs, our health, our safety and our children’s future,” the governor said, according to an advance copy of the address.
 “This is the 11th hour, but it is Washington’s hour to shine.
 It’s a time of great peril, but also of great promise.”

 Most Read Local Stories